About the Design

 About the Colors

 Each Friday and Saturday during May and June, the Promenade "pops up" on February One Place, in the heart of downtown.
-This street is named in honor of the now-famous non-violent sit-ins, which occured at F. W. Woolworth's "whites-only" lunch counter on February 1, 1960.
-The stools at the lunch counter were coral and aqua, so the chosen colors are a subtle nod to the historical significance of the location.
+This street is named in remembrance of the now-famous non-violent sit-ins, which occurred at F. W. Woolworth's "whites-only" lunch counter on February 1, 1960.
+The stools at the lunch counter were coral and aqua, and by tying the paint colors to the legacy of the location, we were able to not only honor a significant moment in our city's history, but also achieve the seemingly impossible goal of getting unanimous support for the chosen hues.

 "Feb 1" logo by Kyle Lambert: